A Responsible Government

 A Truly Habitable All Year Round Garden Room

-By building high quality energy efficient garden rooms, offices, studios, lodges and buildings which utilise the latest state of the art thermal insulation, we are tackling the issue of global warming by reducing the energy used in heating and the burning of fossil fuels.
+By building high quality energy efficient garden structures which utilise the latest state of the art thermal insulation, we are tackling the issue of global warming by reducing the energy used in heating and the burning of fossil fuels.

 For a truly habitable outdoor garden building it should be at least designed, built and insulated to at least the same exacting quality and standards as a modern house.

 After all a garden building is an extension to your main home and we know you would much rather use the building all year round whatever the climate!